Hallilogod/KernelToys/README.md

 **Q:** Can i use kerneltoys for a social media video or something?

 **A:** Sure, feel free to use it as long as you give credits, if you do a video about it for example please put the repository link in the description

+**Q:** Why is the source code not available?

+**A:** Im making it open source pretty soon, im just making the code a bit more readable for the public

 **Q:** HELPP!!!
 WHAT IS A NT NATIVE PATH????
 HOW DO I USE THE DELETEKEY OPTION???